mpandrews/MASM-Samples/README.md

 The main highlights, (from my perspective) are probably the ParseGeometry routine in program four, which directly calls the Windows console API, and the heapsort in program five.

-The course number has been redacted from all the files, to avoid people googling them.
+The course number has been redacted from all the files, in case the same assignment prompts are used in the future.
+(This is also why the default branch is main rather than master; google only indexes master branches on github.)